 While the other players of his generation were preparing themselves for the junior season, the 16-year-old Rafael Nadal had more serious business to do at the beginning of 2003.
 The upcoming youngster reached the final of Hamburg Challenger to crack the top-200 and continued his incredible journey towards the very top of men's tennis.

-The extraordinary teenager scored 19 Challenger wins in the first three months of the season to find himself inside the top-150, earning five ATP wins in Monte Carlo, Barcelona and Hamburg to introduce himself to the tennis fans.
+The extraordinary teenager scored 19 Challenger wins in the season's first three months to find himself inside the top-150 before earning five ATP wins in Monte Carlo, Barcelona and Hamburg to introduce himself to the tennis world.